General Student Privacy Notice Information

 - Information about criminal convictions and offences;

-- Information about your health and medical conditions (e.g. disability and dietary needs)
+- Information about your physical and mental health and medical conditions (e.g. disability accommodation, special educational support measures and dietary needs)

-We may use Personal Information (including Sensitive Personal Data) we collect from and about you during your association with us for the following purposes:
+We may use your personal data (including special category personal data) we collect from and about you during your association with us for the following purposes:

 - Recruit and/or admit you as a student at Webster;